 Today’s Wonder of the Day was inspired by Alunga Children's Centre.
 Alunga Children's Centre Wonders, “Which mushrooms can you eat?”
 Thanks for WONDERing with us, Alunga Children's Centre!

-While we were hiking through the woods surrounding Wonderopolis the other day, we overheard a tree talking to a flower.
+While we were hiking through the Wonderopolis woods the other day, we overheard a tree talking to a flower:

 Tree: Hey Flower!

 Tree: Did you see Mushroom this morning?